What is a virtual event?

-"Virtual event" can also refer to online events which are held in a virtual reality (VR) or augmented reality (AR) setting.
+"Virtual event" can also refer to online events that are held in a virtual reality (VR) or augmented reality (AR) setting.

-Virtual events have become more popular since the late 2000s recession and more recently during COVID-19 as a cost efficient and effective way to connect people.
+Virtual events have become more popular since the recession and more recently during COVID-19 as a cost efficient and effective way to connect people.

 By removing geographic barriers to event attendance, virtual events open up a much larger audience for virtual events.
 For example, Saastr, a leading event for the technology industry, had 10,000 in-person attendees for their 2019 conference.
 In 2020, they went virtual and had 50,000+ event attendees from all around the world.